Bahá’í World/Volume 25/Index

 Z[edit]

-Zambia 2, 4, 67, 91, 99, 130, 294, 297302
+Zaire 107 Zambia 2, 4, 67, 91, 99, 130, 294, 297–302 Zimbabwe 59, 105 ZIPOPO or The Happy Hippo Show 229–233 [Page 351]

-The Faith’s central message is that of unity.
-Its Founder, Bahá’u’lláh, teaches that there is only one God, that there is only one human race, and that all the world’s religions have been stages in the revelation of God’s purpose for humankind.
-Today, humanity has collectively come of age: “The earth is but one country,” Baha’u’llah asserts, “and mankind its citizens.”
+The Faith's central message is that of unity.
+Its Founder, Bahá’u’lláh, teaches that there is only one God, that there is only one human race, and that all the world's religions have been stages in the revelation of God's purpose for humankind.
+Today, humanity has collectively come of age: "The earth is but one country," Bahá’u’lláh asserts, "and mankind its citizens."
 The emergence of the Bahá’í community offers persuasive evidence that the human race, in all its diversity, can learn to live and work as a single people in its planetary homeland.

-The Bahá’í World is the principal public record of the'community’s growth and development.
-The volumes reproduce major documents and provide statistical data and other detailed infor— , mation on the Bahá’í Faith’s wide—ranging program of activities, which are illustrated by many photographs .and charts.
-In-depth . articles focus on major areas of Bahá’í concern.
+The Bahá’í World is the principal public record of the community's growth and development.
+The volumes reproduce major documents and provide statistical data and other detailed information on the Bahá’í Faith's wide-ranging program of activities, which are illustrated by many photographs and charts.
+In-depth articles focus on major areas of Bahá’í concern.

 For the serious researcher and the general student alike, the dramatic growth of the Bahá’í Faith raises new and interesting issues about the role of religion in social development.
 The Bahá’í World series has been redesigned primarily to meet these needs.